TNamdarian/seven-terraces/README.md

 - Background svg image from [Haikei](https://app.haikei.app/)

 ### **Code**
-- HTML for Shapes adapted from [CSS Tricks](https://css-tricks.com/the-shapes-of-css/)
+- CSS for color roots adapted from [CSS Tricks](https://css-tricks.com/the-shapes-of-css/)
-- HTML & JS for scroll up function adapted from [W3Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp)
 - HTML for the navbar and form adapted from [Materialize](https://materializecss.com/)
 - HTML for modals adapted from [Materialize](https://materializecss.com/)
-- CSS for smooth scroll adapted from [CSS Tricks](https://css-tricks.com/snippets/jquery/smooth-scrolling/*/)
-- CSS for Logo and other underlined items from [CSS Tricks](https://css-tricks.com/almanac/properties/t/text-decoration-thickness/)
 - JQuery for validation from Task Manager walkhtrough project by Code Institute
 - JQuery for navbar menu active item adapted from [InfoWorld](https://www.infoworld.com/article/3304440/setting-an-active-menu-item-based-on-the-current-url-with-jquery.html)
 - JQuery for bookmark from adpated from https://stackoverflow.com/questions/5828965/bookmark-on-click-using-jquery
-- HTML, CSS and JQuery for scroll up button from adpated from [Stack Overflow] https://stackoverflow.com/questions/14249998/jquery-back-to-top and [Tutorial Republic] https://www.tutorialrepublic.com/faq/how-to-scroll-to-the-top-of-the-page-using-jquery.php

 ### **Acknowledgements**
 As always the **slack** community has been very helpful when I had any question.